ml-struct-bio/drgnai/README.md

 ### Version 0.2.0-beta ###

- - creating a new `drgnai` command line interface for easier use of the package
+ - Creating a new `drgnai` command line interface for easier use of the package
- - simplifying how configuration files are used
+ - Simplifying how configuration files are used
- - new version of the README, creating gitbook documentation
+ - New version of the README, creating gitbook documentation

 ## Contact ##

-For any feedback, questions, or bugs, please file a Github issue or contact Ellen Zhong (zhonge [at] princeton.edu).
+For any feedback, questions, or bugs, please file a Github issue or reach out to the authors.